shangjiaxuan/Github-EAR-boycott/README.md

 ## What is new about the terms and conditions

-The new terms and conditions as seen [here](https://help.github.com/en/articles/github-and-export-controls) publicly acknowleges GitHub as a US asset, and all users, regardless of where s/he actually comes from will need to comply to US export laws.
+The new EAR terms and conditions as seen [here](https://help.github.com/en/articles/github-and-export-controls) publicly acknowleges GitHub as a US asset, and all users, regardless of where s/he actually comes from will need to comply to US export laws.
 Consider two non-American (very likely to include open-source in the future if this nonsense continues) developers needing the US government to judge their collaboration.
 I consider this detrimental to the international GitHub user community and sould NOT be embraced.